algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 This model then loops if a new bug is found or if a new feature is added to the software.
 The testing team will then have to go back to the requirements analysis phase and start the process again.
 It might be a long process but it is the most efficient way to ensure the quality of the product.

 ### d.
+Assumptions

+For this project, our team depends on the hardware provided by the client, which has undergone testing before the commencement of our project and has been confirmed to be in a functional state. \
+Consequently, we operate under the assumption that the hardware does not introduce any issues, as we have confidence in its reliability based on the client's assurances.

+If problems arise, any bugs or issues can only be attributed to our team's actions, as the team acknowledges our responsibility for the software's performance. \
+Additionally, we recognise that any potential hardware malfunctions could result from mishandling on our part. \
+Therefore, our team is committed to ensuring the integrity of both the software and the hardware throughout the project's lifecycle.

+### e.
 Testing Environment

 To validate the effectiveness of our solution and ensure alignment with the client's requirements, our team must subject the device to conditions resembling its intended usage environment. \
-Presently, the anti-theft device is optimized for mountainous terrain.
+Presently, the anti-theft device is optimised for mountainous terrain.
 However, the client seeks to broaden its applicability to encompass a wider demographic, including rural areas.
 As such, we will transition the testing environment to simulate a rural setting within a temperate climate. \
 Fortunately, our team is situated in France, providing convenient access to such conditions for replication.
-While we may not be able to directly test the device in a mountainous environment, we will operate under the assumption that its performance in a temperate climate will correlate with functionality in mountainous regions, although this cannot be guaranteed.
+While our team may not be able to directly test the device in a mountainous environment, we will operate under the assumption that its performance in a temperate climate will correlate with functionality in mountainous regions, although this cannot be guaranteed.

-### e.
+### f.
 Test Tools

 #### ➭ 1.
 GitHub Actions